 Present activities include:

-- Leading international efforts for realising the redefined kelvin through the EMPIR Real-K and EPM DireK-T (start Sep 2023) projects, through chair of the CCT Working Group in Non-Contact Thermometry and role in CCT Working Group Strategy Planning
+Leading international efforts for realising the redefined kelvin through the EPM DireK-T project, through representation of NPL/UK on CCT, chair of the CCT Working Group in Non-Contact Thermometry and role in CCT Working Group Strategy Planning

-- Founder member of the UK body temperature measurement group, whose aim is to reduce avoidable deaths, improve fever screening especially for pandemic preparedness and improve triaging throughout the health service
+Founder member of the UK body temperature measurement group (UKBTMG), whose aim is to reduce avoidable deaths, improve fever screening especially for pandemic preparedness and improve triaging throughout the health service

-- Leading the establishment of traceable photonic based thermometry approaches in the UK for both semi-conductors and harsh environments
+Leading the establishment of traceable photonic (quantum) based thermometry approaches in the UK for both semi-conductors and harsh environments

 Biography